Junket (dessert): History

 Junket evolved from an older French dish, jonquet, a dish of renneted cream in which the whey is drained from curdled cream, and the remaining curds are sweetened with sugar.

 In medieval England, junket was a food of the nobility made with cream and flavoured with rosewater, spices, and sugar.
 It started to fall from favour during the Tudor era, being replaced by syllabubs on fashionable banqueting tables, and by the 18th century, had become an everyday food sold in the streets.

-For most of the 20th century in the eastern United States, junket made with milk instead of cream was a preferred food for ill children, mostly due to its sweetness and ease of digestion.

 Dorothy Hartley, in her Food in England from 1954, has a section on rennet followed by a section on "Junkets, Curds and Whey or Creams".
 She cites rum as the most common flavouring, and clotted cream as the usual accompaniment.
 She notes that the practice of heating the milk is a new one; originally, junket was made with milk as it was obtained from the cow, already at body temperature.